AT&T Trade-in Program

 How Can You Help?

-Through the AT&T Buyback Program, consumers are invited to bring unwanted wireless phones, smartphones, accessories and batteries* (regardless of the manufacturer or carrier) to AT&T company-owned retail stores for recycling Find your closest AT&T retail store.
+Through the AT&T Trade-in Program, consumers are invited to bring unwanted wireless phones, smartphones, accessories and batteries* (regardless of the manufacturer or carrier) to AT&T company-owned retail stores for recycling Find your closest AT&T retail store.

 Protect Your Privacy!